-Note: These recommendations are applicable to transient ischemic attack, and stroke of ischemic and hemorrhagic origin unless otherwise stated.
+Note: These recommendations are applicable to transient ischemic attack, and stroke of ischemic and hemorrhagic origin unless otherwise stated, for secondary prevention.

-3.0 Hypertension is the single most important modifiable risk factor for stroke.
-Blood pressure should be assessed and managed in all persons at risk for stroke [Evidence Level A].
+Blood pressure should be assessed and managed in all persons with stroke or transient ischemic attack [Evidence Level A].

 3.1 Blood Pressure Assessment

-- All persons at risk of stroke should have their blood pressure measured routinely, no less than once annually and more frequently based on individual clinical circumstances [Evidence Level C].
+- All persons at risk of recurrent stroke should have their blood pressure measured routinely [Evidence Level A], no less than once annually and more frequently based on individual clinical circumstances [Evidence Level C].

-- Proper standardized techniques should be followed for initial and subsequent blood pressure measurement including office, home, and community testing [Evidence Level B] as outlined by the Hypertension Canada Guidelines.
+- Proper standardized techniques should be followed for initial and subsequent blood pressure measurement including office, home, and community testing [Evidence Level B] as outlined by the Hypertension Canada Guidelines and Protocols for Blood Pressure Measurement.

-- During a specific visit for assessment of hypertension consider including three blood pressure measurements conducted in accordance with the current g Hypertension Canada Guidelines [Evidence Level C].
-Refer to Hypertension Canada Algorythm for Diagnosis of Hypertension, Figure 3.1.
+- During an office visit for assessment of hypertension consider taking the average of three blood pressure measurements conducted in accordance with the current Hypertension Canada Guidelines [Evidence Level C].
+Refer to Hypertension Canada Algorithm for Diagnosis of Hypertension, including Home Blood Pressure Monitoring Targets.

 - Patients with refractory hypertension should have comprehensive investigations for secondary causes of hypertension [Evidence Level B].

-- Patients with hypertension or at risk for hypertension (in pre-hypertension state or other risk factors) should receive aggressive risk factor modification, lifestyle counseling and lifestyle modificationinterventions [Evidence Level B].
-Refer to recommendations in Section 2 on Lifestyle Management for additional information.
+- Patients with hypertension or at risk for hypertension (in pre-hypertension state or other risk factors) should receive aggressive risk factor modification, lifestyle counselling and lifestyle modification interventions [Evidence Level B].
+Refer to recommendations in Section 2 on Lifestyle Behaviour and Management for additional information, including sodium and diet management.

 3.2 Blood pressure management

-- For patients who have had a stroke or transient ischemic attack, blood pressure lowering treatment is recommended to achieve a target of consistently lower than 140/90 mm Hg [Evidence Level B].
+- For patients who have had an ischemic stroke or transient ischemic attack, blood pressure lowering treatment is recommended to achieve a target of consistently lower than 140/90 mm Hg [Evidence Level B]; this includes individuals with chronic kidney disease.

-- For patients who have had a small subcortical stroke, blood pressure lowering treatment to achieve a systolic target of consistently lower than 130 mm Hg is reasonable [Evidence Level B] (New for 2017)
+- For patients who have had a small subcortical stroke (i.e., lacunar stroke), aggressive blood pressure lowering treatment is reasonable to achieve a systolic target of consistently lower than 130 mm Hg [Evidence Level B].

-- In patients with diabetes, blood pressure lowering treatment is recommended for the prevention of first or recurrent stroke to attain systolic blood pressure targets consistently lower than 130 mm Hg [Evidence Level C] and diastolic blood pressure targets consistently lower than 80 mm Hg [Evidence Level A].
+- In patients with stroke and diabetes, blood pressure lowering treatment is recommended for the prevention of first or recurrent stroke to attain a target systolic blood pressure consistently lower than 130 mm Hg [Evidence Level C] and a target diastolic blood pressure consistently lower than 80 mm Hg [Evidence Level A].

-- Patients who are not started on hypertensive therapy in acute care should have arrangements made for follow-up with primary care or stroke prevention servicefor ongoing evaluation and management [Evidence Level C].
-Note: Blood pressure management is the responsibility of all healthcare team members, and initially stroke patients require frequent monitoring (e.g., monthly) until they achieve target blood pressure levels and optimal therapy has been established.
+- Patients who are not started on antihypertensive therapy in acute care should have arrangements made for follow-up with primary care or stroke prevention service for ongoing evaluation and management [Evidence Level C].
+Note: Blood pressure management is the responsibility of all healthcare team members, and initially stroke patients may require frequent monitoring (e.g., monthly) until they achieve target blood pressure levels and optimal therapy has been established.

-- For recommendations on specific agents and sequence of agents for the secondary prevention of ischemic stroke, refer to the Canadian Hypertension Education Program treatment guidelines, and refer to Figure 3.2.
+Notes: * For recommendations on specific agents and sequence of agents in blood pressure management for the secondary prevention of ischemic stroke, refer to the current Hypertension Canada treatment guidelines.

 Elevated blood pressure is the single most important risk factor for stroke.
 One in five adult Canadians has blood pressure in the range of 130–139/85–89 mm Hg (labeled by some investigators as “pre-hypertension”), and up to 60 percent of them will develop hypertension within four years.
 Among persons aged 55 and older with normal blood pressure, 90 percent will develop hypertension if they live to an average age.
 All adults require ongoing assessment of blood pressure throughout their lives.
 Each 1 mm Hg increase in blood pressure increases the risk of poor late-life cognitive function by approximately one percent.
 Epidemiologic studies have shown a graded increase in the risk of stroke as blood pressure increases.

 Numerous population-based studies have found that elevated blood pressure is a significant risk factor for first and recurrent stroke; hypertension is estimated to account for about 60 percent of the population-attributable risk for cerebrovascular disease.
 The InterStroke study reported an odds ratio of 2.64 for patients with hypertension experiencing a stroke.
-A number of trials have shown a 28 percent risk reduction in recurrent stroke in patients treated with blood pressure lowering medication.
+Several trials have shown a 28 percent risk reduction in recurrent stroke in patients treated with blood pressure lowering medication.
+Among persons with a previous stroke the risk of recurrent stroke was reduced significantly with intensive antihypertensive therapy, with an NNT of 67.
+(Kitagawa et al. 2019)

 The optimal target for blood pressure in people who have had a stroke and people at risk of stroke has not been formally defined through randomized controlled trials.
 The current treatment recommendation is to attain a blood pressure of consistently lower than 140/90 mm Hg for people who have had a cerebrovascular event.
 Epidemiologic data have shown that those with a response to treatment attaining blood pressure levels well below 140 systolic and 90 diastolic have better outcomes yet these treatment trials have not yet clearly defined how far blood pressure should be lowered.